- Class Action Defense

 Member, American Constitution Society

-Wilson earned a J.D.,summa cum laude, from the University of Georgia School of Law where he was a member of the Georgia Law Review.
+Wilson earned a J.D., summa cum laude, from the University of Georgia School of Law where he was a member of the Georgia Law Review.
 He earned a B.A. in Economics, with distinction, from Cornell University and studied at the London School of Economics.
-Prior to joining the firm, Wilson served as a law clerk for the Honorable William T. Moore, Jr. of the Southern District of Georgia.
+Prior to joining the firm, Wilson served as a law clerk for the Honorable William T. Moore, Jr. of the U.S. District Court for the Southern District of Georgia.

 Sutherland defeats class certification in California case alleging misconduct and unfair competition in consumer lending.